Page Speed And SEO: A Detailed Guide

 You'll get a "Poor" rating from Google if your website takes more than 4 seconds to load.

-To pass the full Google Core Web Vitals assessment you also need to perform well on the other two web vitals, Interaction to Next Paint and Cumulative Layout shift.
+To pass the full Google Core Web Vitals assessment you also need to perform well on the other two web vitals, Interaction to Next Paint and Cumulative Layout Shift.

-How important is page speed for SEO?
+How important is page speed for SEO?β

 The Core Web Vitals are a key component of Google's technical SEO assessment of your website.
-But your technical implementation is not the most important factor for Google decide where you should show up in rankings.
+But your technical implementation is not the most important factor for Google to decide where you should show up in rankings.
 Content quality is more important.

 Google's search relations team lead, John Mueller, has said this about the importance of Core Web Vitals.